 Social media has grown so popular, tapping into such a fundamental element of being human, that it is not only being used for activities like communication, but for video and music, and even commerce.
 It is also reshaping other massive forms of entertainment, such as video gaming.

-Among frequent gamers, about 40% of Gen Zs and Millennials play against other people online every day, and almost as many Millennials (37%) are meeting up online to play with teammates daily.
-Further underlining this virtual embodiment, 43% of frequent gamers are purchasing skins, like virtual clothing, tattoos, hairstyles, and gestures and dance moves known as “emotes,” to personalize their game characters monthly.
+Among frequent gamers, about 40% of Gen Zs and Millennials play against other people online every day and almost as many Millennials (37%) are meeting up online to play with teammates daily.
+Further underlining this virtual embodiment, 43% of frequent gamers are purchasing skins, like virtual clothing, tattoos, hairstyles, and gestures and dance moves known as “emotes,” to personalise their game characters monthly.

 These factors, combined, point to an important shift in what customers are paying attention to and how they are choosing to engage and be entertained.
 Streaming video will likely continue to be a dominant force, especially as leading services are now pursuing global markets.
 However, SVOD offers a simple experience of leaning back and watching high-quality video content.
 Any social elements are deferred to the “second screen”—mobile—which, for many, is really the first screen.
 Interactivity on SVOD is an early experiment.
 It may or may not make sense for SVOD to offer social and interactivity directly in their services, but they will likely face greater competition in courting younger generations and keeping them as lifelong subscribers if they don’t integrate a social element in some way.

 To address cost sensitivities and subscriber attrition on SVOD services, providers should introduce more pricing tiers while retaining premium content for full-paying subscribers.
-When we asked about the types of bundle options that would keep users from cancelling a streaming service, the top answer was a loyalty program that offers discounts on other services and products I want.
-Membership and loyalty programs can enable low-paying users to earn access to content reserved for premium users.
-Providers can even consider VIP programs that offer exclusivity, like first-run movie releases to the highest-paying tier.
+When we asked about the types of bundle options that would keep users from cancelling a streaming service, the top answer was a loyalty programme that offers discounts on other services and products I want.
+Membership and loyalty programmes can enable low-paying users to earn access to content reserved for premium users.
+Providers can even consider VIP programmes that offer exclusivity, like first-run movie releases to the highest-paying tier.

 By aggregating more SVOD services under one hood, people may become less frustrated chasing content across so many services.
 Giving customers more than one reason to stay with a provider could also reduce churn.
 To appeal to younger generations, providers may need to bring other services under their umbrella beyond streaming video.
 But tread carefully: 41% of consumers are not interested in bundles.
 The freedom and flexibility that people won by unbundling cable TV may be hard to reverse.